-(C) Conditions of suspension and dismissal.
+(B) Conditions of suspension and dismissal.

-A student who has been dismissed or suspended from the university shall be denied all privileges afforded a student and shall be required to vacate campus at a time determined by the hearing body.
+A student who has been dismissed or suspended from the university shall be denied all privileges afforded a student (including, but not limited to participation in university sponsored or sanctioned events and activities) and shall be required to vacate campus at a time determined by the hearing body.
 In addition, after vacating campus property, a suspended or dismissed student may not enter upon campus and/or other university property at any time, for any purpose, in the absence of expressed written permission from the vice president for student life or designee.
+In cases of academic misconduct, a student who has been dismissed or suspended is not required to vacate campus until after the conclusion of the appeal process.
 To seek such permission, a suspended or dismissed student must file a written petition to the vice president for student life for entrance to the campus for a limited, specified purpose or to have the terms of this condition modified or reduced.

-(D) Failing or lowered grades.
+(C) Failing or lowered grades.